Project AMM39

 There is currently little information in the literature regarding how occupational therapists in social care work with adults with learning disabilities and their informal carers.
 Made up of professionals and experts by experience, the research team identified the need to investigate to what extent social care occupational therapists support communication and collaboration as part of their work.
 The team also highlighted the need to explore to what extent social care occupational therapists make a difference to the lives of adults with learning disabilities and their informal carers.

-To do this, the research team want to discuss and document the experiences of adults with learning disabilities, informal carers and social care occupational therapists.
-For adults with learning disabilities and informal carers, the method of discussion may vary depending on their preferred way of communicating.
+To do this, the research team discussed and documented the experiences of adults with learning disabilities, informal carers and social care occupational therapists.
+For adults with learning disabilities and informal carers, the method of discussion varied depending on their preferred way of communicating.
 An interview topic guide has been created to guide these discussions in whichever form they take.
-Focus groups will be undertaken with social care occupational therapists in order to gather their views, using a separate topic guide.
+Focus groups was undertaken with social care occupational therapists in order to gather their views, using a separate topic guide.

 It is hoped that this work will develop the evidence base for social care occupational therapy, and identify strengths and areas of improvement in working with adults with learning disabilities and informal carers, with the potential to positively impact current practice.